turingschool/curriculum-site/module4/lessons/intro-to-typescript.md

 <section class="note">
 ### TypeScript Playground

-As we are working through code samples today, you may find it useful to use this [TypeScript Playground](https://www.typescriptlang.org/playground) to run your code.
+As we are working through code samples today, you may find it useful to use this [TypeScript Playground site](https://www.typescriptlang.org) to create a playground to run your code.
 </section>

 ## JavaScript vs TypeScript